Starting or Renewing a Student Group

 Group leaders should review the Event Planning for Students page, and are encouraged to reach out to Erica George with any questions.
 Especially for any larger or ambitious events, or those with high-profile proposed participants, groups are urged to connect with Erica as early as possible in the planning process.

 All active GSD and Harvard policies regarding COVID-19 apply to all in-person student group activities.
 Any activity that violates these policies will not be eligible for reimbursement from student groups funding.
 Further, holding an event that violates COVID-19 policies may lead to disciplinary action for both group leaders and the group itself.

 Groups considering tentative plans for future in-person activities should make note of the GSD's Student Events Alcohol Policy

 and GSD Custodial Policy for Events.
 Keep in mind that adhering to these policies can sometimes add unforeseen costs to a planned event.

 Reimbursements generally can take a week or two from submission.
 If for any reason you need a quicker reimbursement, please contact SFTreasurer@gsd.harvard.edu.
-For fall 2020, reimbursement is primarily through Venmo or by a paper check sent through the mail.
+For 2020-2021, reimbursement is primarily through Venmo or by a paper check sent through the mail.
 For larger expenses, please reach out in advance as in some cases the student affairs team can pay the expense directly.